-David has performed live with Alice Cooper, Bob Hope, The Solid Rock House Band and members of REO Speedwagon, A-ha, Tower of Power, Sly and the Family Stone, The Phoenix Symphony, The Schubert Kirche Orchester (Vienna) and has served as Music Director, Bassist and featured soloist on tour with Motown Recording Artists: The Drifters.
+David has performed live with Alice Cooper, Bob Hope, The USO and members of REO Speedwagon, A-ha, Tower of Power and Sly and the Family Stone.
+In addition he has performed with The Phoenix Symphony, The Schubert Kirche Orchester (Vienna), The Missoula Civic Symphony & Chorale and the Vancouver BC Symphony Orchestra.
+He has also served as Music Director, Bassist and featured soloist on tour with Motown Recording Artists: The Drifters.

 In addition, David is a thriving survivor of his own suicide attempts, is a grateful, recovering alcoholic with over 28 years sober, was bullied in school and lives with the managed mental health diagnoses of major depressive disorder recurrent, PTSD and free-floating anxiety.
 This, in addition to his professional training and ongoing partnership with experts in childhood trauma and K-12 education, helps David bring a unique and hope-filled perspective and dedication to his work with The UBU Project's Social/Emotional Arts Integration and Diversity Equity & Inclusion Residencies.
 Whether in a classroom, coffee shop, rock club, worship space or classical concert hall, David brings a wealth of experience, energy and encouragement to every stage, school or project he encounters.

 David has one adult son, Niko (currently living in Minneapolis, MN) and he makes his home in the Phoenix West Valley.

 The UBU Project is honored and excited to welcome Kim Zinevich to our team!
 Kim comes to us as a consultant by way of S&Z Professional Services, LLC.